-On August 19, 2019, Chester County Hospital learned that it achieved Magnet® redesignation as a reflection of its nursing professionalism, teamwork, and superiority in patient care.
+On August 19, 2019, Chester County Hospital learned that it achieved Magnet® redesignation as a reflection of its nursing professionalism, teamwork and superiority in patient care.
 The hospital first received Magnet recognition in 2014.
 Every health care organization that has been awarded the status must reapply for redesignation every four years.
 Designation is determined by the American Nurses Credentialing Center's (ANCC) Magnet Recognition Program®, which ensures that rigorous standards for nursing excellence are met.
 With this credential, Chester County Hospital, which is part of Penn Medicine, remains a member of the prestigious Magnet community -- a select group of 508 health care organizations worldwide.
-Only 8.5% of U.S. hospitals are currently Magnet recognized. i
+Only 8.5% of U.S. hospitals are currently Magnet recognized.1

 "One of my goals when I first started at Chester County Hospital was for our nurses and the hospital to achieve Magnet recognition," said Chief Nursing Officer Angela Coladonato, DNP, RN, NEA-BC.
-"To receive our second designation is such a proud moment for our staff and for the community.
+"To receive our second Magnet designation is such a proud moment for our staff and for the community.
 This accolade is only possible because of the collaboration of the entire hospital.
-As I said with our initial designation, while this is a nursing award, it's truly a hospital achievement and I am so honored to work with this outstanding and devoted team."
+As I said with our initial Magnet designation, while this is a nursing award, it's truly a hospital achievement and I am so honored to work with this outstanding and devoted team."

 MAGNET WRITERS and LEADERSHIP